m4x1m03/mlsec-comp-platform/README.md

 ## Attribution

-Created as a Spring 2026 Computer Science Engineering Capstone project at Texas A&M University by:
+MLSEC 2.0 is a Spring 2026 Computer Science Engineering Capstone project at Texas A&M University.
+This project was sponsored by Dr. Marcus Botacin, and created by:

 - Aaron Thompson
 - Graham Dungan